leobeaumont/GoInsight/PROJECT_RECAP.md

 - **Readability principle**: public signatures favor explicit parameters (player color, move number to analyze, GTP selection) to limit side effects and make calls from other languages easier.

 ## Analysis Workflow
-- **Two-level analysis**: a “broad” pass over the entire game to establish context, followed by “deep” analyses per move to zoom in on key decisions, optimizing computation time without sacrificing precision on important sequences.
+- **Two-level analysis**: a “broad” pass over the entire game to establish context, followed by “deep” analysis per move to zoom in on key decisions, optimizing computation time without sacrificing precision on important sequences.
 - **Board area selection**: targeted analysis accepts lists of allowed or forbidden moves; explicit allow/avoid inversion provides fine-grained control to focus on local fights without external noise.
-- **Explicit limits**: the number of variations and sequence length are capped to ensure results remain usable for human players and to avoid combinatorial explosion on the engine side.
+- **Explicit limits**: the number of variations and sequence length are capped to ensure results remain usable for human players.
 - **Player perspective**: all metrics are re-centered on the analyzed color, ensuring consistent interpretation of winrate and score regardless of the protagonist.

 ## User Experience Choices
 - **Error typology**: the classes BEST / EXCELLENT / GOOD / INACCURACY / MISTAKE / BLUNDER represent winrate loss thresholds designed to speak to players, distinguishing between minor inaccuracies and major blunders while aligning with pedagogical expectations.
+This classes are calculated using score-lead variations in a dataset of real games with representative levels of play.
 - **Visual highlights**: the notion of an “important square” and the option to ignore a zone are built in from the start to guide attention rather than overwhelm users with variations.
 - **Game narrative**: quick access to score lead per move helps contextualize swings and connect KataGo annotations to a simple story (where the game turns, who gains the advantage, when it is lost).